Epic #77562: Misbehaviors with datetime values and timezones

 This will not solve the problem with the already implemented workarounds.
 Maybe there is no solution for that.

-#1 Updated by Susanne Moog over 2 years ago
+#1 Updated by Susanne Moog about 3 years ago

 to get the surrounding facts straight:

 - You have a DB field that is not capable of storing time zone information (date)

 - You create a date with timezone information

 - You store that field and the timezone information is obviously lost

 - When retrieving the data due to the lost timezone information the date is now wrong (which worked before by accident in case you created a date in the default timezone or anything "close enough")